OWRC/interpolants/fews/index.md

 # Delft-FEWS (**F**lood **E**arly **W**arning **S**ystem)

 [Delft-FEWS](https://www.deltares.nl/en/software-and-data/products/delft-fews-platform) is an industry-standard *"platform for real time forecasting and water resources management"* (Delft-FEWS brochure, 2015).
 Its strength is that it, as a stand-alone product, can i) fetch forecast data from 3rd party APIs, ii) interpolate data to/from points, grids and shapes, iii) aggregate and re-generate data from their source to any time scale, all with the ability to operate using a GIS-like platform.
-FEWS is a fully-generalized water data management tool.
+FEWS is a fully-generalized water data management tool. [*See also the DELFT-FEWS about page for more information.*](https://oss.deltares.nl/web/delft-fews/about-delft-fews)

 In addition, FEWS has the ability to run scripts from command line, which, among other purposes, means that FEWS can even integrate with, say, any hydrological model—by creating input data, running the model (via command), importing the resulting model output and providing alerts should any threshold be met.